Start a Railway Construction & Fabrication Equipment Trading Business in Dubai

 Anti-money laundering (AML) and know-your-customer (KYC) obligations apply to all UAE-registered businesses under Federal Decree-Law No. 20 of 2018.

-Annual licence renewal is mandatory, along with updated financial records and audited accounts where required.
+Annual license renewal is mandatory, along with updated financial records and audited accounts where required.

 Re-export activities must be conducted in accordance with UAE Customs Law and any applicable bilateral trade agreements.